pressmind/web-core-skeleton-basic/README.md

 * a pressmind® License ;-)

 ### pressmind® API Credentials
 You need a pressmind® REST API Access.
-(API Key, User, Password) Ask your pressmind® Integration-Manager.
+(API Key, User, Password)
+Ask your pressmind® Integration-Manager.

 ## Quickstart

+This quickstart is aimed at a experienced audience.
+You should have at least an intermediate knowledge in MySQL, PHP-Programming and Webserver-Administration to get the application running as intended.

 ### 1. Installation
 * clone or download the repository